springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 This helps me **get promoted / get funding**, and it makes me happy when people use the software.
-A happy developer whose job prospects are improving because of all the people using the software will work to improve the software.
+A happy developer whose job prospects are improving because of all the people using the software will have more time to improve the software.

-For simulations, we assume that input networks are **NetworkX** graphs; see https://networkx.github.io/
+For simulations, we assume that contact networks are **NetworkX** graphs; see https://networkx.github.io/